Endometriosis treatments: What are the options?

 Supplemental hormones sometimes help reduce or eliminate endometriosis pain.
 These hormone medications can slow existing painful endometriosis tissue growth and prevent new endometriosis implants from forming.

-Hormone therapy isn't a permanent fix, but it can be used for long periods of time.
-Long-term therapy is needed as endometriosis can continue to cause symptoms until menopause.
+Hormone therapy isn't a permanent fix for endometriosis.
 You could experience a return of symptoms after stopping treatment.

 Endometriosis hormone therapies include:

 - Hormonal contraceptives.
 Birth control pills, patches and vaginal rings help control the hormones responsible for the monthly buildup of both normal endometrial tissue inside the uterus and abnormal endometrial tissue implants outside the uterus.
-Most women have lighter and shorter menstrual flow when they're using a hormonal contraceptive.
-Using hormonal contraceptives — especially continuous cycle regimens — may reduce or eliminate the pain of mild to moderate endometriosis.
+Many women have lighter and shorter menstrual flow when they're using a hormonal contraceptive.
+Using hormonal contraceptives — especially continuous cycle regimens — may reduce or eliminate pain in some cases.

 - Gonadotropin-releasing hormone (Gn-RH) agonists and antagonists.
 These drugs block the production of ovarian-stimulating hormones, lowering estrogen levels and preventing menstruation.
 This causes endometrial tissue to shrink.
 Because these drugs create an artificial menopause, taking a low dose of estrogen or progestin along with Gn-RH agonists and antagonists may decrease menopausal side effects, such as hot flashes, vaginal dryness and bone loss.
 Your periods and the ability to get pregnant return when you stop taking the medication.

 - Progestin therapy.
-A progestin-only contraceptive, such as an intrauterine device (Mirena), contraceptive implant or contraceptive injection (Depo-Provera), can halt menstrual periods and the growth of endometrial tissue implants, which may relieve endometriosis symptoms.
+A progestin-only contraceptive, such as an intrauterine device (Mirena, Skyla), contraceptive implant (Nexplanon) or contraceptive injection (Depo-Provera), or progestin pill (Camila) can halt menstrual periods and the growth of endometrial tissue implants, which may relieve endometriosis symptoms.

 If you have endometriosis and are trying to become pregnant, surgery to remove as much endometriosis as possible while leaving your uterus and ovaries intact (conservative surgery) may increase your chances of success.
 Conservative surgery might also help if you have severe pain from endometriosis.
 However, endometriosis and pain can return.

-This procedure may be done using small instruments inserted through incisions in your abdomen (laparoscopically) or through traditional abdominal surgery in more advanced cases.
+This procedure may be done using small instruments inserted through incisions in your abdomen (laparoscopically) or through traditional abdominal surgery in more extensive cases.
+After surgery, your doctor may recommend taking hormone medication to help improve pain.

 See more In-depth